2 Research Data Management

 2.3.1 External Reasons

-Funder compliance: Any researcher applying for federal funding will be required to submit a data management plan (DMP) along with their grant proposal24.
+1. Funder compliance: Any researcher applying for federal funding will be required to submit a data management plan (see Chapter 4) along with their grant proposal (Holdren 2013; Nelson 2022).
 The contents of these plans may vary slightly across agencies but the shared purpose of these documents is to facilitate good data management practices and to mandate open sharing of data to maximize scientific outputs and benefits to society.
-Along with this mandatory data sharing policy, comes the incentive to manage your data for the purposes of data sharing.25
+Along with this mandatory data sharing policy, comes the incentive to manage your data for the purposes of data sharing (Borghi and Van Gulick 2022).

-Journal compliance: Depending on what journal you publish with, providing open access to the data associated with your publication may be a requirement (see PLOS ONE26 and AMPPS27 as examples).
+2. Journal compliance: Depending on what journal you publish with, providing open access to the data associated with your publication may be a requirement (see PLOS ONE (https://journals.plos.org/plosone/) and AMPPS (https://www.psychologicalscience.org/publications/ampps) as examples).
 Again, along with data sharing, comes the incentive to manage your data in a thoughtful, responsible, and organized way.

-Compliance with legal and ethical mandates: If you are required to submit your research project to the Institutional Review Board (IRB), the board will review and monitor your data management practices.
-Concerned with the welfare, rights, and privacy of research participants, your IRB will have rules for how data is managed and stored securely.28 Additionally your organization may have their own institutional data policies that mandate how data must be cared for and secured.
+3. Compliance with mandates: If you are required to submit your research project to the Institutional Review Board (see Chapter 10), the board will review and monitor your data management practices.
+Concerned with the welfare, rights, and privacy of research participants, your IRB will have rules for how data is managed and stored securely (Filip, n.d.).
+Data sharing and other legal agreements with research partners will also need to be monitored and honored.
+Additionally, your organization may have their own institutional data policies that mandate how data must be cared for and secured.

-Open science practices: With a growing interest in open science practices, sharing well managed and documented data helps to build trust in the research process.29 Sharing data that is curated in a reproducible way is “a strong indicator to fellow researchers of rigor, trustworthiness, and transparency in scientific research” (Alston & Rick, 2021, p.2).30 It also allows others to replicate and learn from your work, validate your results to strengthen evidence, as well as potentially catch errors in your work, preventing decisions being made based on incorrect data.31 Well-managed data with sufficient documentation can also lead to more collaboration and greater impact as collaborators are able to access and understand your data with ease.32
+4. Open science practices: With a growing interest in open science practices, sharing well-managed and documented data helps to build trust in the research process (Renbarger et al. 2022).
+Sharing data that is curated in a reproducible way is “a strong indicator to fellow researchers of rigor, trustworthiness, and transparency in scientific research” (Alston and Rick (2021), p.2).
+It also allows others to replicate and learn from your work, validate your results to strengthen evidence, as well as potentially catch errors in your work, preventing decisions being made based on incorrect data (Alston and Rick 2021).
+Sharing your data with sufficient documentation and standardized metadata can also lead to more collaboration and greater impact as collaborators are able to access and understand your data with ease (Borghi and Van Gulick 2022; Cowles n.d.; Eaker 2016).

 2.3.2 Personal reasons